-The dress code has been developed with a goal towards having students present themselves in a professional, comfortable, and respectful manner in the school, and towards promoting J. Clarke Richardson in a positive way in the community.
-In order to ensure safety of everyone in the school, it is important that we be able to identify students at all times.
+The dress code has been developed with the goal of having students present themselves in a professional, comfortable, and respectful manner in the school, and towards promoting J. Clarke Richardson in a positive way in the community.
+In order to ensure the safety of everyone in the school, it is important that we are able to identify students at all times.